Influence of penetration depth on jets on giant planets: equatorial jet direction, jet numbers, and jet energy fraction: Conclusion and discussion

-Beyond the equatorial jet direction, our theory also provides predictions on the number of mid-latitude jets.
-In the zonostrophic regime, jet width is controlled by the Rhines scale, and the ratio of the domain scale to the Rhines scale determines the number of jets within the tangent cylinder.
+In our simulations, the simulated jet width follows the Rhines scale, consistent with previous numerical and laboratory studies \citep[e.g.,][]{read2004jupiter,sukoriansky2007arrest,dunkerton2008barotropic,read2015experimental,lonner2022planetary,lemasquerier2023zonal}.
+This scaling suggests that the number of jets is well predicted by the ratio of the domain size (planetary radius for a hemisphere) to the Rhines scale, which can be estimated from the observable characteristic flow speed.
 When the Rhines scale is comparable to the domain size, only one single wide jet forms at mid- and high-latitudes.
 On Jupiter and Saturn, multiple alternating jets are observed at mid-latitudes, consistent with our theoretical predictions.
 On Uranus and Neptune, there is only one prominent prograde jet in each hemisphere outside the equatorial region, which also aligns with our theoretical prediction (Fig.~\ref{fig:direction}~\&~Fig.~\ref{fig:Rhines}b).
 The mechanism that sustains such strong jets on Uranus and Neptune remains unclear and requires further investigation.